arunprakashpj/automated-ci-cd-system-via-kubernetes-argocd/README.md

-# AutomateForGood :  Brew Ops - Automatically package and deploy the application to kubernetes with CI/CD Pipelines
+# AutomateForGood :  BrewOps - Automatically package and deploy the application to kubernetes with CI/CD Pipelines

 # Overview

-In this project Brew Ops, A sample web app called Automateforgood is used to exhibit the DevOps practices.
+In this project BrewOps, A sample web app called Automateforgood is used to exhibit the DevOps practices.
 Whenever a new commit is made to the GitHub repo, [Github Actions](https://docs.github.com/en/actions) automatically triggers an [action](https://github.com/arunprakashpj/AutomateForGood/blob/main/.github/workflows/dockerbuild-workflow.yml) to package the application as  [docker](https://docs.docker.com/get-docker/) Image and push it to the [Docker hub](https://hub.docker.com/) enabling [continuous integration](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration).
 Another [Github Actions](https://github.com/arunprakashpj/AutomateForGood/blob/main/.github/workflows/chef-Inspec-workflow.yml) trigger the system to execute [Chef InSpec](https://docs.chef.io/inspec/install/) test cases as a part of [continuous integration](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration).

 The [Kubernetes](https://kubernetes.io/) cluster is provisioned using K3s in a [vagrant box](https://www.vagrantup.com/downloads) where the application can be deployed.
 Once the [docker](https://docs.docker.com/get-docker/) image is available in the [Docker hub](https://hub.docker.com/),  it is automatically deployed into [kubernetes](https://kubernetes.io/).
 Kubernetes Manifest template is made using [Helm](https://helm.sh/) Charts and input configuration files for Staging and prod environment are created.
 [ArgoCD](https://argoproj.github.io/argo-cd/getting_started/#1-install-argo-cd) is used to enable [Continuous Delivery](https://en.wikipedia.org/wiki/Continuous_delivery) on each deployment at the Staging/Prod Environment.
 In the end, I have also experimented creating [docker](https://docs.docker.com/get-docker/) image by exporting the artifacts created by [Chef Habitat](https://downloads.chef.io/tools/habitat).